StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 Each notebook will activate the project `StatisticalrethinkingStan`.

-Results of simulations are stored as follows:

-0. m5_1              : Stan language program
-1. m5_1s             : The Stan model based on m5_1 with data
-3. prior5_1s         : Prior samples (DataFrame)
-4. post5_1s          : Posterior Stan samples (DataFrame)
-5. postq5_1s         : Posterior samples using quap approximation (DataFrame)
-6. chns5_1s          : MCMCChains object (4000 samples collected from 4 chains)
-7. chnsq15_1s        : MCMCChains object (10000 quap samples)

-As before, the `s` at the end indicates Stan.

-All models in the `models` subdirectory return 1, 2 and 6.

 ## Setup

 All R snippets (fragments) have been organized in clips.
 Each clip is a notebook.